Neum: Geography

+Neum is 47 km northwest of Dubrovnik, 50 km south of Mostar, and 122 km southwest of Sarajevo, the country's capital.

 The Bosnia and Herzegovina coastal strip of Neum cuts off the southernmost Croatian exclave from the rest of Croatia.
 This is a result of the Treaty of Karlowitz of 1699.
-Since 1991 and the breakup of Yugoslavia, the borders between Croatia and Bosnia and Herzegovina in the Neum region have been international borders.
+Since 1991 and the breakup of Yugoslavia, the border between Croatia and Bosnia and Herzegovina in the Neum region has been an international border.

 Subdivision

 The municipality includes the town of Neum (municipal seat) and several villages:

 Babin Do, Borut, Brestica, Broćanac, Brštanica, Cerovica, Cerovo, Crnoglav, Dobri Do, Dobrovo, Donji Drijen, Donji Zelenikovac, Dubravica, Duži, Glumina, Gornje Hrasno, Gradac, Hotanj Hutovski, Hutovo, Kiševo, Moševići, Prapratnica, Previš, Rabrani, Vinine and Žukovica.

 Border crossings

 Neum has two border crossing checkpoints with Croatia on the European route E65 or Adriatic Highway which connects the two parts of Croatia's Dalmatian coast.
 Neum 1 is located to the northwest of the city, with the Klek border checkpoint on the Croatian side.
 Neum 2 is located to the southeast, with the Croatian border checkpoint at Zaton Doli.